earthly/earthly/README.md

 ---------------------------------

-[🌍 Earthly](https://earthly.dev) is a build automation tool for the container era.
-It allows you to execute all your builds in containers.
+[🌍 Earthly](https://earthly.dev) is a CI/CD framework that allows you to develop pipelines locally and run them anywhere.
+Earthly leverages containers for the execution of pipelines.
 This makes them self-contained, repeatable, portable and parallel.
-You can use Earthly to create Docker images and artifacts (e.g., binaries, packages, arbitrary files).

 <br/>
 <div align="center"><a href="https://earthly.dev/get-earthly"><img src="docs/img/get-earthly-button.png" alt="Get Earthly" title="Get Earthly" /></a></div>